 However, even if you do need the finance from your existing home, you won't be completely stuck if you buy a new place before you sell your home.
 There is bridging finance available to cover you for this type of scenario, which is usually offered at a competitive rate for the first 12 months of the bridging finance loan.
 However, some bridging loans can become very expensive after this time period has expired so it's important to know what you're signing up for.

-If you'd prefer to keep the transaction low stress, then it might suit you to sell your place before you buy the new one and try and have a long settlement term on your contract of sale to give you time to find the new abode.
+If you'd prefer to keep the transaction low-stress, then it might suit you to sell your place before you buy the new one and try and have a long settlement term on your contract of sale to give you time to find the new abode.

 However, buying your home is a massive purchase, so the last thing you want to do is feel rushed into a decision or make a huge unnecessary compromise, so it's worth looking into the options to give you some time.
 Would you be happy to rent a place for three to six months, or maybe even a year (if you do this, make sure you know what the terms of the lease agreement are if you break the lease or sublease – you don't want this to be too expensive if you find your new home quickly).
 Or do you have friends or family you can stay with for the crossover period without causing too much stress on these relationships?

-One thing to remember is that moving home has been listed in the top five of life's most stressful experiences, so it's good to be mindful that whatever option you choose you are likely to experience moments of stress or discomfort.
+Moving home has been listed in the top five of life's most stressful experiences, so it's good to be mindful that whatever option you choose you are likely to experience moments of stress or discomfort.
 The best approach is to sit down and work out all the options and consider what you would do if things didn't work out as planned.
 Once you have your backup plans in place and feel comfortable with the level of stress they might cause – then you can proceed with confidence knowing things will be fine no matter what fate, luck and some good hard research decide for you.